SAP-archive/cloud-dirigible/README.md

 ##### Steps

 1. Import the project as existing Maven project into your local Eclipse environment.
-2. Go to project `com.sap.dirigible.ide.target` and open the file with the same name using the Target Editor.
+2. Go to project `com.sap.dirigible/com.sap.dirigible.parent/platform/com.sap.dirigible.platform.target` and open the file `com.sap.dirigible.platform.base.target` using the Target Editor.
 3. Click on the `Set as Target Platform` link and wait until the required bundles get synchronized.
 4. Use `dirigible-local.launch` file for `Run As` configuration.
 5. Open a web browser and go to: